Rutgers Energy Institute Undergraduate and Graduate Internships

-- A well-designed internship project that will likely make a substantial contribution that supports REI members preparing and submitting a major research grant or sponsored research project.
+- The overriding object is a well-designed internship project that will likely make an important contribution that supports REI members preparing and submitting a major research grant or sponsored research project.

 - A project that overlaps substantially with a student’s senior thesis or capstone requirement.

 - A project that is partially funded by the supervising department.

 Proposals do not have to satisfy all of the above criteria to be selected, but the more they do, the more likely they will be selected.